snwhd/retrotracker/README.md

 Note: you have to press enter on the terminal before it reads your input.
 Use alt-tab since you can't move the mouse until it has read the position!

+## work in progress

+* fixing OCR typos with known retrommo names (items, monsters, abilities...)
+* maybe a gui interface or something, rightn now CLI only